transitive-bullshit/kindle-ai-export/readme.md

 ## Intro

 This project makes it easy to export the contents of any ebook in your Kindle library as text, PDF, EPUB, or as a custom, AI-narrated audiobook.
-It only requires a valid Amazon Kindle account and an OpenAI API key.
+It requires a valid Amazon Kindle account and either an OpenAI API key or a local Ollama installation.

 _You must own the ebook on Kindle for this project to work._

 ### How does it work?

-It works by logging into your [Kindle web reader](https://read.amazon.com) account using [Playwright](https://playwright.dev), exporting each page of a book as a PNG image, and then using a vLLM (`gpt-4o` or `gpt-4o-mini`) to transcribe the text from each page to text.
+It works by logging into your [Kindle web reader](https://read.amazon.com) account using [Playwright](https://playwright.dev), exporting each page of a book as a PNG image, and then using either a vLLM (OpenAI's `gpt-4o`/`gpt-4o-mini` or Ollama vision models) to transcribe the text from each page.
 Once we have the raw book contents and metadata, then it's easy to convert it to PDF, EPUB, etc. 🔥

 This [example](./examples/B0819W19WD) uses the first page of the scifi book [Revelation Space](https://www.amazon.com/gp/product/B0819W19WD?ref_=dbs_m_mng_rwt_calw_tkin_0&storeType=ebooks) by [Alastair Reynolds](https://www.goodreads.com/author/show/51204.Alastair_Reynolds):